Lombiq/HipChat-to-Microsoft-Teams-Migration-Utility/Readme.md

 Utility to migrate Atlassian HipChat content to Microsoft Teams.
+You can use this instead of waiting for [official support](https://microsoftteams.uservoice.com/forums/555103-public/suggestions/16933120-importing-from-slack-hipchat-flowdock-basecamp).
+We're testing this utility at [Lombiq Technologies](https://lombiq.com) (a web development company working with Microsoft technologies) with a 4GB+ HipChat export package containing more than 200k messages.

 Note that this being a utility with just temporary use simplicity of implementation was favored against long-term maintainability.
 Note that the guide assumes you're using Windows but everything should work equally well under any OS supported by .NET Core.

 ## Usage

+Keep in mind that you need to be both a HipChat and a Teams admin in your company for this to work.

 1. As a HipChat admin export your HipChat data from under you HipChat URL (e.g https://lombiq.hipchat.com), Group admin, Data export.
 Select to export every kind of data and the whole history.
 Use a password without any special characters or spaces.
 Save the file under a path without any special characters.
 2. Download the OpenSSL binaries if your system doesn't have them already.
 Recommended is the 1.0.2a (not any other version!) x64 zip from [here](https://bintray.com/vszakats/generic/openssl/1.0.2a) ([direct link to file](https://bintray.com/vszakats/generic/download_file?file_path=openssl-1.0.2a-win64-mingw.zip)).
 Unzip it, run *openssl.exe* and decrypt the export file with the following command: `aes-256-cbc -d -in C:\path\to\export\file.tar.gz.aes -out C:\export.tar.gz -pass pass:password`.